Rajaprabu9488/language_detector/README.md

-🌍 Language Detection using Deep Learning (PyTorch)
+🌍 Language Detection Using Deep Learning (PyTorch)
+📌 Project Description

-This project implements a Language Detection system that automatically identifies the language of a given text input using Natural Language Processing (NLP) and a Neural Network built with PyTorch.
+This project implements a Language Detection System that automatically identifies the language of a given text using Natural Language Processing (NLP) and Deep Learning with PyTorch.

-The model is trained on multilingual text data and can accurately classify sentences into multiple languages.
+The model is trained on multilingual text data and is capable of accurately classifying sentences into multiple languages.
+The project covers the complete machine learning workflow, including text preprocessing, feature vectorization, neural network training, evaluation, and prediction.

+This project demonstrates practical skills in NLP, deep learning model design, multi-class classification, and PyTorch-based implementation, making it suitable for academic learning and portfolio presentation.

 🚀 Features

-Detects language from short and long text inputs
+Automatically detects the language of input text

 Supports multiple languages

-Built using PyTorch Neural Networks
+Built using PyTorch neural networks

-Uses text preprocessing and vectorization
+Implements text preprocessing and vectorization

-Trained and evaluated with train–test split
+Includes model training, testing, and evaluation

-Model saving and loading supported
+Supports saving and loading trained models

-🧠 Languages Supported
+🧠 Supported Languages

-The model can detect the following languages:

 English